Noorhameeda/smart-calculator/README.md

 # smart-calculator
-A responsive calculator with a pink &amp; blue theme.
-Includes basic operations, square, square root, trigonometric functions, and more.
+A responsive calculator with a pink &amp; blue theme.Includes basic operations, square, square root, trigonometric functions, and more.